Smileyquisourit/MeshReader/README.md

 The project is organized as follows:
 - The `+MeshReader` folder contains the source code of the differents class developped to represent the mesh.
 - The `+utils` folder contains a function that print a progress bar, as the process can be long.
-- The `Demo` folder contains the result data of 2 simulations and a script for extract and plot the boundary layer.
+- The `Demo` folder contains the result data of 2 simulations and 2 script that extract and plot the boundary layer and the velocity profil around the cylinder wall.

 ## Simulation data